rishibabby/GSOC25/README.md

 ## Results

+Before training, Download the dataset from [repository](https://github.com/mwt5345/DeepLenseSim/tree/main/) and keep it in data folder.

 As first experiment, I have trained MAE on Model 2 dataset with 50k samples and finetuned classification layer for Model 3 dataset and test accuracy is shown in table below.
 I will further train other self supervised techniques.
 Finally, I want to build foundation model based on gravitaion lensing physics equations.

 | Method   | Pretraining Dataset | Fine-tuning Dataset | Accuracy (%) |